top of page

 • How to protect themselves safely if needed

 This sense of empowerment is life-changing.
-When teens realise they can handle themselves, they begin to trust their own judgment.
-They move through the world feeling safer, more aware, and more capable — without ever needing to be aggressive.
+When teens realize they can handle themselves, they begin to trust their own judgment.
+They navigate the world feeling safer, more aware, and more capable — without needing to be aggressive.

 Instructor teaching martial arts to kids in a dojo.
 They wear black T-shirts.
 Focused expressions.
 "First Strike" text visible.
 Warm lighting.